Continual Learning Through Introspection: Training Language Models to Generate Transferable Self-Knowledge via Reinforcement Learning

 Rollout scaling.
 Batched generation latency on this hardware shows two regimes: sublinear growth from 1–32 rollouts (amortising weight-loading and launch overhead) and near-linear growth from 64–128 (KV-cache traffic and straggler effects dominate).
 We operate at rollouts.

-Training Stability
+Training Stability (Winner-Only, Clustered Questions)

 Initial training collapsed within 5 steps—the model degenerated to producing “N/A” outputs.
 We identified six causes: